Why Job Hopping Works: Confessions of a Serial Job Hopper

 Know How to Play "The Game"

-There is certain standards set when you’re searching for a new job.
+There are certain standards set when you’re searching for a new job.
 And to be successful, you need to know how to play the game.

 This means showing up to an interview on-time and well-dressed; i.e. wearing a blazer and dress pants, rather than a sweatshirt.